thelinmichael/spotify-web-api-node/README.md

 Spotify Web API Node
 ==================

 This is a Node.js wrapper/client for the [Spotify Web API](https://developer.spotify.com/web-api/).
-It includes helper functions to do:
+It includes helper functions to do the following:

-- Lookup of albums, artists, tracks, users and playlists
+- Get albums, artists, tracks, users and playlists
-- Lookup of albums for a specific artist
+- Get albums for a specific artist
+- Get an artist's top tracks
-- Lookup of top tracks for a specific artist
+- Get artists similar to a given artist
 - Search albums, artists and tracks
-- Lookup a user's playlists (currently non-collaborative)
+- Get a user's playlists (currently non-collaborative)
-- Playlist creation
+- Create playlists
-- Adding tracks to a playlist
+- Add tracks to a playlist

 Some methods require authentication, which can be done using these flows: